gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/analyzing-decision-strategies.md

 ## State Probabilities
-We denote **paths with fixed states** where $ϵ$ denotes an empty state using a recursive definition.
+We use a recursive definition where $ϵ$ denotes an empty state to denote **paths with fixed states**.

 $$\begin{aligned}
 𝐒_{ϵ} &= 𝐒(Z) \\